 - Real Estate loans

-Evaluate different funding sources, their costs, and benefits to pick the most desirable ones.
+Before you seek credit from banks and investors, evaluate different funding sources, their costs, and benefits to pick the most desirable ones.

 3. Select a Business & Financial Planning Software

-We don’t mean to scare you off, but starting and running a restaurant will swamp you with responsibilities.
+We don’t mean to scare you off, but starting and running a barbershop will swamp you with responsibilities.
 Unless you plan to run around like a headless chicken, a planning tool can support you in making different financial plans and reports.